eftieell/intro_programming_2/src/chapters/lists_and_dicts/nested_list_computation.md

 ```

 ### Compute a quantity for the entire 2D list
-We want to compute a quantity using all 12 elements in the 3x4 matrix.
+Sometimes we want to compute a quantity using all 12 elements in the 3x4 matrix.
 This requires us to traverse through every element
 in the 2D list.
 We've seen previously multiple ways to do this (index-based traversal, content-based traversal, or using `enumerate()`).
 We review the process with the code below, which finds the maximum value of all 12 scores in the 2D list, using index-based loops.
 Notice that in this code block, the outer loop iterates over each row index, while the inner loop iterates over each column index.